Herby Chicken Thighs with Mushroom Pan Sauce

 Brussels sprouts - Trim and slice in half (or quarter if large).
 (Can be done up to 5 days ahead)

-Make miso-lemon sauce - Whisk together cooking oil (portion for Brussels sprouts), miso, lemon juice, salt, garlic powder, and maple syrup.
+Make lemon sauce - Whisk together cooking oil (portion for Brussels sprouts), aminos, lemon juice (portion for Brussels sprouts), salt (portion for Brussels sprouts), and garlic powder.
 (Can be done up to 5 days ahead)

 Mushrooms / Parsley - Prep as directed.
 Store separately.
 (Can be done up to 3 days ahead)

-While oven is heating, place a large skillet with butter over medium heat.
-When butter melts, add mushrooms and cook, stirring frequently, until deep golden brown and very tender, 8 to 12 minutes.
-If the pan looks very dry during cooking, add a splash of water.
+While chicken and Brussels sprouts roast, return to the skillet you used to cook the chicken.
+Lower heat to medium.
+Add butter and then mushrooms to melted butter.
+Saute mushrooms until deep golden brown and very tender, 8 to 10 minutes.
+If the pan looks dry during cooking, add a splash of water.